-In the event that the residual is less than 40% of the original concentration of the chlorine, the system shall be discharged and neutralized, swabbed if necessary and re-chlorinated.
+In the event that the residual is less than 40% of the original concentration of the chlorine, the chlorinated water in the new watermain shall be discharged and neutralized.
+The new watermain shall be re-chlorinated and re swabbed if necessary at the discretion of the Operations and Infrastructure Department - Water/Wastewater Division.